Understanding the Differences between the Extrema Ratio ONTOS and the New ONTOS II

 Above image showing the Böhler S600 version of the ONTOS II

 The serrations have disappeared and this region can now be used to break dead wood without unnecessarily dulling the primary knife edge (see my Kizlyar Supreme Survival knife reviews where Kizlyar Supreme also feature such a section on their spine of their survival knife).
+It is not (as comes from the factory) acute enough to strike a steel against.

-They (Extrema Ratio) have however left a good chunk of spine unaltered in order to provide a flat surface for light hammering and or striking surface for a baton.
-However, the ONTOS II is now basically in the large "camp knife" category- yes it can like all large knives be used in a "survival situation but why would you since if you plan to stay on a deserted tropical island (as I have) you would instead choose the Ontos as weight is not a consideration if one is not on the move.
+is now basically in the large "camp knife" category- yes it can like all large knives be used in a "survival situation but why would you since if you plan to stay on a deserted tropical island (as I have) you would instead choose the Ontos as weight is not a consideration if one is not on the move.

 With 2 options available, a N690 "Expeditions" model, equipped with molle/pals compatible sheath and a Malice strapped pouch and fire steel, what more do you want for your camping/hiking trip?
 Ok, so what more do you want?

 How about the S600 Tungsten alloy tool steel version?
 What on earth are you are talking about???
+PROVEN INDUSTRIAL GRADE STEEL!!!

 Well here's the scenario, you like going out into the wilderness, you will be cutting stuff, all sorts of stuff and you want to move as light as you can for as long as you can then you may not take a sharpening device with you want an edge which will hold up against the most abrasive stuff you can throw at it like cutting mushrooms close to the ground where there is a high probability of the edge contacting stones etc.